Sherzad91/Sherzad91/README.md

- I'm Sherzad, a future Frontend Developer.Currently based in Norway and i'm learning Javascript, HTML, CSS and Wordpress.
+ I'm Sherzad, a future Frontend Developer.Currently based in Norway and i'm learning Javascript, HTML, CSS, Bootsrap and Wordpress.